-(5) The Vedas teach about the world being a manifestation of the Supreme’s acintya-śakti.
-The concept that the world is a direct transformation or a direct manifestation of the Supreme, is an ideology that is completely opposed to the Vedas.
+(5) The Vedas teach that the world is a manifestation of the Supreme’s acintya-śakti.
+The concept that the world is a direct transformation, or a direct manifestation of the Supreme, is an ideology that is completely opposed to the Vedas.

 śruti-śāstra śikṣā dena ati-upādeya

 “This seventh prameya concerns sambandha-jñāna.
 The śruti-śāstras give this most excellent teaching.

 veda punaḥ śikṣā dena abhidheya-sāra

 “The Vedas also give instructions on essential abhidheya, the nine processes of kṛṣṇa-bhakti, as well as vidhi (devotion according to rules) and rāga (spontaneous devotion for Kṛṣṇa).

 8. abhidheya – nava-vidha bhakti (Abhideya – the Nine Processes of Bhakti)

 paricaryā, dāsya, sakhya, ātma-nivedana